mindfract11/mindfract11/README.md

 ## 📬 Contact Me

-If you are looking for a dedicated and fast-learning junior/intern backend developer who is ready to dive into your tasks:
+If your team is looking for a dedicated, fast-learning intern who cares about code quality and is ready to give 100% to real tasks:

 * **Telegram:** [@aspiring_developer2](https://t.me/aspiring_developer2)
 * **LinkedIn:** [Illia Slovitskyi](https://www.linkedin.com/in/illia-slovitskyi-a692883b6/)